-Most muscle spasms and cramps are involuntary contractions of a muscle.
+Most muscle spasms and cramps are involuntary contractions of a muscle and leg cramps are no different.
 A serious muscle spasm doesn’t release on its own and requires manual stretching to help relax and lengthen the shortened muscle.
 Spasms and cramps can be mild or extremely painful.
 While they can happento any skeletal muscle, they are most common in the legs and feet and muscles that cross two joints (the calf muscle, for example).
 Cramps can involve part of a muscle or all the muscles in a group and the most commonly affected muscle groups are:

 - Back of lower leg / calf (gastrocnemius).

 Muscle cramps range in intensity from a slight twitch or tic to severe pain.
 A cramped muscle can feel rock-hard and last a few seconds to several minutes or longer.
 It is not uncommon for cramps to ease up and then return several times before they go away entirely.

 The exact cause of muscle cramps is still unknown, but the most common theories include: